top of page

 • Visit charming villages like Morcote and Gandria.

-• Visit the town of Como (Italy) and explore the stunning Lake Como.
+• Venture to the town of Como (Italy) to explore the stunning Lake Como.

 • Discover the famous Valle Verzasca, home to the picturesque Ponte dei Salti and the 'James Bond: GoldenEye' bungee jump at the dam.

-• The charming villages of Ascona and Locarno on Lago Maggiore are just a short distance away
+• The impressive villages of Ascona and Locarno on Lago Maggiore are just a short distance away.

 Best Location to Stay:

-• Lugano: The Villa Principe Leopoldo offers luxury and lake views.- We once stayed at Hotel Colibrì, which offers an amazing view over Lake Lugano (see the picture above).
-I found the rate quite affordable, especially considering the breathtaking view.
+• Lugano: The Villa Principe Leopoldo offers luxury and lake views.
+We once stayed at Hotel Colibrì, which offers beautiful views over Lake Lugano.
+The rates were quite affordable, especially considering the view.

 • Morcote: Swiss Diamond Hotel provides a serene escape.

-• Locarno, Ascona or Como as alternatives (not on Lake Lugano)
+• Locarno, Ascona, or Como serve as excellent alternatives (not on Lake Lugano).

-What I love most about Lake Lugano is its blend of Italian charm and Swiss organization, creating the perfect experience.
+What I love most about Lake Lugano is its blend of Italian charm and Swiss organization, creating a perfect experience.
 Thanks to its southern location, the climate is mild.
-While it might be cold and gloomy on the northern side of the Alps, the weather around Lake Lugano can be beautiful, even in autumn and spring.
+While it might be cold and gloomy on the northern side of the Alps, the weather around Lake Lugano can be stunning, even in autumn and spring.

 I recommend staying in or near Lugano and taking day trips to Monte Brè, the Valle Verzasca, and Como in Italy.
-Together with Lage Geneva, Lake Lugano is for me the best lake to vacation on in switzerland.
+Together with Lake Geneva, Lake Lugano is my top recommendation for a vacation in Switzerland.

 5. Lake Constance – Where Three Countries Meet